-To respond to the growing numbers of agents that have succumbed to the stress, the Border Patrol has begun providing special training for supervisors.
-In addition, there are peer support programs within the Border Patrol that are available to agents.
+To respond to the growing number of agents who have succumbed to the stress, the Border Patrol has begun providing special training for supervisors.
+There are peer support programs within the Border Patrol that are available to agents.